RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/risk/Back_of_napkin.md

 For this back of the napkin model:

-1. We use Threat Likelihood of Exploit per our Risk Taxonomy
+1. We use Threat Likelihood of Exploitation per our Risk Taxonomy
 2. For this back of the napkin model, let's assume that
     1. The odds of a vulnerability being exploited are in the order in the diagram (highest risk on top):